I've been using an e-scooter to get to and from public transport, and it's liberating!articles escooter emobility electric vehicle

 - I hit a bump in the road once and the front part of the deck where the hinge is attached tore and bent upwards.
 I fixed this by drilling through and bolting it back together.

-With the fixes, the scooter is still running!
 Hopefully the updated models have resolved some of the design issues.
 This scooter is now available at Sportsmans Warehouse.

 Here's what my daily commute looks like: